mld2443/D3D12-Tutorial-04-Drawing/README.md

-# 04 Drawing
+# Tutorial 04: Drawing
-This project is currently a work in progress.
+This tutorial is currently a work in progress.
+This particular tutorial will eventually be part 4, but it is currently a prototype of my implementation and style.
 Check the issues for info about progress toward completion.

 ![04 drawing](https://user-images.githubusercontent.com/5340992/47532732-cbb24a80-d876-11e8-99ee-40c7c556ffc3.png)